Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Experiments

-\paragraph{Shallow Squat.} We further considered evaluating and comparing approaches on another squat error\textemdash shallow squat error.
+Note that in all the subsequent experiments, we selected only the best performing methods for further evaluation. \paragraph{Shallow Squat Error.} We further considered evaluating and comparing approaches on another squat error\textemdash shallow squat error.
 Since shallow depth error is a static type of error, image models (2DCNN-based) are more suitable, where errors are detected in singular images, as opposed to in a stack of video frames.
+Using a 3DCNN for detecting single frame-based errors does not make sense.
+Therefore, we have not considered our MD approach for single frame-based errors.
 Single image detection also made end-to-end learning more feasible, so we finetuned our models end-to-end.
 The results are summarized in Table \ref{tab:res_shallow_squat}.
-We observed that end-to-end finetuning allowed the regular ImageNet pretrained model to outperform OpenPose in complex cases.
-Our self-supervised learning performed the best, showing how important it is to learn task-specific representations, and that our self-supervised training has utility in end-to-end finetuning scenarios as well.
+We observed that OpenPose worked better than SimSiam.
+Our self-supervised learning performed the best, showing the importance of learning task-oriented representations, and its utility even in end-to-end finetuning scenarios.

-\subsubsection{Dataset: Fitness-AQA OverheadPress}
+\subsubsection{Dataset: Fitness-AQA OverheadPress.}

 Further, we evaluated and compared approaches on a different exercise\textemdash OverheadPress.
 The results are summarized in Table \ref{tab:res_ohp}.
 We observed that video-based approaches worked better than image-based approaches on this exercise.
 Both of our proposed approaches outperformed the off-the-shelf pose estimator.